jeffknupp/blog/in_progress/hardest_revisited.md

 means that the child process creates the large list and sends it to the parent, who must then make its own copy of the list.

-In a pinch, one can make use of the state-sharing methods that `multiprocessing` makes available: *shared memory* and *server processes*.
-Shared memory is accessed through the `Value` and `Array` classes, and their names are indicative of what they're used for.
+In a pinch, one can make use of the two state-sharing methods that `multiprocessing` makes available: *shared memory* and *server processes*.
+Shared memory comes in the form of the `Value` and `Array` classes, and their names are indicative of what they're used for.
+Updates to a `Value` or `Array` object will be immediately visible to other processes with access to that object.
+Needless to say, proper use of synchronization primitives is important when using shared memory.

 Alternately, the `Manager` class can be used to manage access to shared state by way of *proxy* objects.
-The `Manager`
+The `Manager` takes the data you want to be shared and creates proxies for them.
+To code interacting with these proxy objects, they appear identical to the underlying data being shared.
+All access and modification of the proxy object, however, goes through the `Manager`.
+One advantage of the `Manager` over shared memory is that the `Manager` need to reside on the same physicall machine as the processes using the proxy objects.
+Of course, that means that using a `Manager` is slower than shared memory (even when everything is on the same machine).